The Mystery at Starwatch Shores Resort Remains Unsolved! Don’t Miss Pt 2 in September!

 Dungeons and Dragons is an interactive storytelling game in which a group of players collaborate with a lead storyteller (referred to as the Game or Dungeon Master) to navigate and explore the world, people, creatures, and scenarios that they encounter during the game.

-We still have folks who have expressed interest but have been unable to participate in our programming.
-We haven’t forgotten you!
-We also recognize that as time goes on and more people hear about this program we may gather more interest in additional programming.
-Our two intro programs “Basic Intro to D&D” and “Character Building 101” are still available and ready to be rescheduled.
-If you wanted to attend and couldn’t (or just want to do it again), let us know at the circulation desk by calling 785-336-2377, talking to Chad directly, or emailing Librarian@senecafreelibrary.org.
-A “DM Boot Camp” is also being planned and will be scheduled once our current crop of new players has some more table experience and steady interest in learning the other side of the table is expressed.
+We still have plans to revisit our two intro programs “Basic Intro to D&D” and “Character Building 101” once we have enough interest to schedule them.
+If you wanted to attend a previous session and couldn’t (or just want to do it again), let us know at the circulation desk by calling 785-336-2377, talk to Chad directly, or emailing Librarian@senecafreelibrary.org.
+A “DM Boot Camp” is also being planned and will be scheduled once our current crop of new players has some more table experience and there is steady interest in learning the other side of the table expressed.

 PROGRAM DESCRIPTIONS: